SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 * power in itself can't be used to gauge international order, but bop inhibits capacity to overthrow intl order A5
 	* Europe's technical superiority turned the balance against historical civilzations A11
 	* every king believes that acting in his self intrest strengthened general peace A6
+	* all the colonial powers had, by the eighteenth century, been able to extract some economic profit from their colonies A15
 	* greed lead to unconcious crimes A10

-* HUN?
-Spain's cat-and-mouse game with defending its monopoly fixed the contry's stance in the Indeas A13
-* all the colonial powers had, by the eighteenth century, been able to extract some economic profit from their colonies A15
-* Europeans intentionally set up goverment to prevent one from being too powerful A24

-* Competition in colonies often set aside for mainland competition A18
-* napolean tried to spread ideas of the revolution A26
-* French Rev shaked europe A27
-* Napoleon changed wars into a war of ideology A28

-* Balance of power only encourages fighting when provoked
-* Entropy, so people provoke
-* But ultimately its more stable than old world empires

-* It encourages fighting, but that's unavoidable
-	* Competing resources
-	* Competing land
-	* Competing trade

 ## Claim Synthesis (Babingtonization)
 ### Development phase – How and So-What